nejec/puppet-aide/README.md

 ## Description

-Puppet module for the management of [AIDE - Advanced Intrusion Detection Enviroment](http://aide.sourceforge.net/).
+A Puppet module for the management of [AIDE - Advanced Intrusion Detection Enviroment](http://aide.sourceforge.net/).

+This module will install the AIDE package, populate rules into `aide.conf` and initiate a new database.

+A CRON job is created to allow a perodic run of
+`aide --check` with the results logged to `/var/log/audit` or via an emailed report.

+If at any time, the rules parameters are changed, the module will re-initiate the AIDE database to implement the new rules.

 ## Examples

 ### Basic Rule Entry

-A series of rules can be made to `aide.conf` by supplying each rule to `aide::rule`
+A series of rules can be passed to `aide.conf` by supplying each rule to th `aide::rule` class:

     aide::rule { 'etc rule':
       content => '/etc p+sha256',